The gravitational stratification of multifluid and multispecies plasma: The basics

-is approximately zero.
-A similar formula is introduced by \citet{Khomenko2014} for the velocity of the center of mass in the one-fluid model, which also explains the static assumption we use before any dynamic driving force is imposed.
-However, we do not include electrons when defining the total velocity, as the electron velocity is defined as a function of velocities of ions and the total current, i.e. Eq.~(\ref{eq:ue}).
+is expected to be within the integration error of Eq.~(\ref{eq:P_MFMS}). {Specifically, when the temperature is constant, an analytical solution can be used and, thus, there is no error.
+In the following, we focus our discussion on general cases.} A similar form of Eq.~(\ref{eq:totalV}) was introduced by \citet{Khomenko2014} as the velocity of the center of mass in the one-fluid model, which also explains the static assumption we used before any dynamic driving force was imposed.
+However, we did not include electrons when defining the total velocity, as the electron velocity was defined as a function of velocities of ions and the total current; namely, Eq.~(\ref{eq:ue}).

-Given that ionization fractions affect wave propagation, it is incorrect to use pHE to compute gravitational stratification, except in regions where collisional interactions and other mixing processes are negligible \citep{Hansteen_1997}, resulting in decoupled fluids.
-Moreover, using pHE leads to a higher total density of all fluids, changing wave speeds, etc., thus affecting wave propagation and damping \citep{Zhang2021}.
-More specifically, the logarithmic slope is different for each of the fluids in pHE vs. cHE.
-We should also mention that in this simple example the difference in the density distributions of the same fluid in pHE and cHE can already be orders of magnitude.
-This kind of difference will become more significant when heavier species that have different pressure scale heights are included, and thus it is effectively inviable to use the pHE stratification in MFMS models for evaluating, e.g., the so-called FIP (first ionization potential) effect.
+Given {that} the ionization fractions affect {plasma properties}, it is incorrect to use the pHE to compute gravitational stratification, except in regions where collisional interactions and other mixing processes are negligible \citep{Hansteen_1997}, resulting in decoupled fluids. {Having independent scale heights also makes the pHE stratification impractical in MFMS models for evaluating, for instance, the abundances of heavier elements}.
 Overall, this example shows that it is crucial to construct cHE conditions with physical mixing processes, including, but not limited to, collisional interactions \citep{Hansteen_1994,Hansteen_1997}, particularly for MFMS modeling.